United States Mint

 The Second Mint: Need More Space

 By the late 1820s the original Mint lacked the space and capacity to keep up with the demand for coinage.
-A new Mint designed in the classic style favored by the federal government of Andrew Jackson's era was finished in 1833.
-It was located on Broad Street, about a half mile west of its current location.
+A new mint, designed by William Strictland in the classic style favored by the federal government of Andrew Jackson's era was finished in 1833.
+It was located on the corner of Juniper and Chestnut,, about a half mile west of its current location.

 The Third Mint: A Roman Temple

 Again, a larger Mint was needed.
 The third Mint, built in 1901, still stands (it now houses the Community College of Philadelphia).
 It is a block long and has a Roman temple's facade.
 Marble is ubiquitous.
 Massive Ionic columns lead to a lobby with vaulted ceilings which were bejeweled with seven Tiffany glass mosaics.
 The mosaics depicted ancient Roman methods of coinage.
 Two of the mosaics are seen today at the current Mint.

 The Fourth and Present Mint: What's There Now?